Frequently Asked Questions: Migration Manager Google

 Question: What gets transferred?

-Question: Does Migration Manager Google sync files?
+Question: Does Migration Manager sync files from Google after first migration?

 • Name changes: If the name of a file or folder changes in Office 365, we treat it as a brand new object.
-This can lead to duplicate files being migrated to Office 365, or worse in that entire folders worth of data would be duplicated from the changed folder downwards.
+This change can lead to duplicate files being migrated to Office 365, or worse in that entire folders worth of data would be duplicated from the changed folder downwards.

 • Example: Changing the path /Sales/Clients to /Global Sales/Clients results in two copies of your Sales folder after the Global Sales folder is also copied during an incremental pass.